craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 Around Kailkeep there are "scoreboard" rooms.
 These places are often small, and dense with messages.
 The main feature of this room, however, is the indented wall and extended 2' slab below it.
 The slab is enchanted to display an image of the viewer's hand in its center.
 The intend, too is enchanted, and when one's hand is pressed to the slab below, a bank of information is accessed and returned to the illusion, publicly displaying the betting odds and entertainment rating of the owner of the hand, given they are still alive.

 ## Greater Map
-Kailkeep has been crafted from the stone of the mountain by Kobolds for hundreds of years.
+Kailkeep has been crafted from the **red sandstone** of the mountain by Kobolds for hundreds of years.
 It is so large and complex a structure that not all of it could be displayed here.
-Perhaps no matter where the players ascend from, they enter the next level presented here, some intervention by the fates, perhaps.
-That is not for me to decide, but you must know that the levels presented here only explore the tip of this massive structure.

 The first three levels present very little challenge to even the greenest adventurers.
 Veterans should be presented with the feeling of unease, a prey standing too still – a hunter being hunted.